 Former slaves soon discovered that emancipation was not the same as freedom from racial discrimination.
 When southern politicians began developing Black Codes to oppress them, Congress quickly used the authority granted in the Thirteenth Amendment to enact a bevy of legislation in 1866 and 1867 to protect the civil rights of African-Americans.

-Continued southern resistance eventually led to the ratification of the Fourteenth and Fifteenth Amendments to ensure due process, equal protection, and voting rights for African Americans.
+Continued southern resistance eventually led to the ratification of the Fourteenth Amendment and the Fifteenth Amendment to ensure due process, equal protection, and voting rights for African Americans.
 Even these measures proved ineffective and blacks suffered another century of racial oppression known as the Jim Crow Era.

 Conditions improved dramatically after the civil rights movement of the 1950s and 1960s culminated with the enactment of the Civil Rights Act of 1964, but racial discrimination remains a major challenge in modern America.